Trains in Germany

 Travel between Vienna, Austria and Rome, Italy by train is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of Austria

 Conditions of entry:

-The information above was last checked on 9/22/21.
-Remember to review the latest COVID-19 travel safety regulations for your train from Vienna to Rome as this information can change.
+The information above was last checked on 1/25/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Vienna and Rome before traveling.